cloudinary/cloudinary_js/pkg/cloudinary-jquery-file-upload/README.md

 #### Note
 This Readme provides basic installation and usage information.
-For the complete documentation, see the [Javascript SDK Guide](https://cloudinary.com/documentation/jquery_integration).
+For the complete documentation, see the [JQuery SDK Guide](https://cloudinary.com/documentation/jquery_integration).

 ## Table of Contents